Welcome back!

-Sometimes, it may happen that your Wordpress blog gets hacked and the hacker changes your administrator password.
+Sometimes, it may happen that your WordPress blog gets hacked and the hacker changes your administrator password.
 He may also change your e-mail address.
 In this case, you cannot reset your password directly from “Lost Password”.
-But don’t worry, I’ll tell you a way to reset your Wordpress password and also your e-mail address directly through phpMyAdmin.
-Resetting Wordpress administrator password is very easy through phpMyAdmin.
+But don’t worry, I’ll tell you a way to reset your WordPress password and also your e-mail address directly through phpMyAdmin.
+Resetting WordPress administrator password is very easy through phpMyAdmin.

-Following are the steps to change Wordpress password through phpMyAdmin:
+Following are the steps to change WordPress password through phpMyAdmin:

 Step 1: Login to your phpMyAdmin using your SQL Database username and password